siberianfox/tinygwiki/Inch-and-Millimeter-Units-Mode.md

 * G20 will cause all gcode from this point onwards to be interpreted in inches
 * G21 will cause all gcode from this point onwards to be interpreted in millimeters

-The current units mode setting is referred to as the 'prevailing units mode'.<br>
+The current units mode setting is referred to as the 'prevailing units mode'

 The units mode affects all the following:
 * XYZ axis positions in gcode programs.
 ABC are in degrees regardless of unit mode.
 * Feed rate in gcode programs (F words)